radicle-dev/radicle-client-services/README.md

 Nodes on the Radicle peer-to-peer network are identified with a *Peer ID*, which is essentially an encoding of a public key.
 This identity needs to be specified on the CLI via the `--identity` flag, similar to SSH's `-i` flag.
 Specifically, the path to the private key file should be used.

-To generate a new private key, the `radicle-keyutil` utility may be used.
-The key may then be copied via `scp` to the remote host where the org seed service is running.
+If no private key is found at that path, a new key will be generated.

 #### JSON-RPC URL